MicrosoftDocs/azure-docs/articles/active-directory-b2c/tutorial-authenticate-nodejs-webapp-msal.md

 ## Register the web application in Azure portal
-Register the web application in Azure portal so that Azure B2Ccan provide authentication service for your application and its users.
+Register the web application in Azure portal so that Azure B2C can provide authentication service for your application and its users.

 First, complete the steps in [Tutorial: Register a web application in Azure Active Directory B2C](tutorial-register-applications.md) to register the web app.